okigan/revproxauth/docs/substack/post.md

 ## The Solution (and Two Bonus Tools)

-What started as one tool evolved into four different solutions for different use cases.
+What started as one tool evolved into several solutions: an all-in-one and plugins for popular existing proxy servers.

 ### 1. **RevProxAuth** - The All-in-One Solution